kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 The simplest case we want to support is single Pod jobs.
 These Pods only have the label `kueue.x-k8s.io/queue-name`, indicating the local queue where they will be queued.

-When constructing the Workload object, kueue only populates a single podset using the podRef field.
 The Workload for the Pod in [story 1](#story-1) would look as follows:

 ```yaml